 Grow in average, medium to wet, well-drained soils in full sun to part shade.
 Thrives in moist soils.
 Avoid dry soils.
 Prefers full sun.
 Prune as needed in late winter to early spring.

-Salix alba is native to Europe, central Asia and northern Africa, white willow was brought to the U. S. in the 1700s by European settlers and has since escaped and naturalized in many parts of North America.
+Salix alba, commonly called white willow, is native to Europe, central Asia and northern Africa.
+It was brought to the U. S. in the 1700s by European settlers and has since escaped and naturalized in many parts of North America.
 This is an upright, fast-growing, deciduous tree than grows to 50-80’ tall with erect branching that typically forms a broad, loose, open crown.
 Bark is yellowish-brown.
 The species is now rarely sold, but a number of cultivars are very popular, including plants noted for weeping form and for showy red or yellow winter twigs.
 This is a dioecious species, with flowering catkins appearing on separate male and female trees in May.
 Male catkins (to 2” long) are somewhat showy, having tiny flowers with yellowish anthers and two stamens.
 Female catkins are smaller and non-showy, with greenish flowers.
 Narrow, lanceolate, finely-toothed leaves (to 4” long) are gray-green above and white-silky beneath.
 Leaves gradually taper at the bases.
 Variable fall color is usually a pale yellow, but sometimes appears as a quality yellow.

 ‘Tristis’ is a popular cultivar that is commonly sold as golden weeping willow in recognition of its bright golden yellow twigs and weeping form.
 Although its nomenclature is confused, it is considered to be one of the best of the weeping willows.
 It typically grows to 50-75’ tall with erect branching, an open rounded crown and pendulous golden branchlets that gracefully dip toward the ground.
 Year old twigs are yellow and pendulous.
 ‘Tristis’ is dioecious, with non-showy catkins appearing in April-May.
 Nomenclature for this golden weeping tree is quite confusing.
 The Royal Horticultural Society currently lists both Salix alba ‘Tristis’ misapplied and Salix alba ‘Tristis’ ambig[uous] in recognition of the fact that a number of different weeping yellow forms have been given the ‘Tristis’ name or other names now considered synonymous with ‘Tristis’ over the years.